 Danish Whisk

-This long, skinny whisk with loopy coils is a lifesaver for gently mixing your wet dough without losing air bubbles.
+This long, skinny whisk with loopy coils is a lifesaver for gently mixing wet dough without losing the air bubbles.

 Hydration

-Sourdough Hydration refers to the water content in your dough, usually expressed as a percentage of flour weight.
+Sourdough Hydration refers to the water content in your dough.

-Higher hydration doughs (70% and up) are wetter and stickier, while lower hydration doughs (around 60%) are drier and easier to handle.
-Higher hydration doughs can be challenging for beginners, but they generally result in a more open crumb.
+Higher hydration doughs (70% and up) are wetter and stickier, and lower hydration doughs (around 60%) are drier and easier to handle.

-My easy sourdough bread recipe for beginners is a high hydration dough that is a little stickier but has a great crumb!
+My easy sourdough bread recipe for beginners is a high hydration dough that's a little stickier but has a great crumb!

 Gluten

-Gluten is the protein network that gives dough its structure and elasticity.
+Gluten is the protein network in flour that gives dough its structure and elasticity.
 Think of it as the stretchy bands that hold your bread together.

 Enriched Dough

 Some sourdough recipes might call for enriched doughs, which have added ingredients like eggs, butter, or milk.
-These make the bread richer and have a slightly different texture.
+These make sourdough breads richer with a softer texture.

 I used an enriched dough for the softest sourdough rolls, moist sourdough cornbread, and the best sourdough cinnamon rolls!